-Disclosure obligations of issuers and major shareholding notifications
+Disclosure obligations of issuers and major holding notifications

 Disclosure obligations of the issuer

-With Act no. 20/2021, the deadlines for sending notifications were extended, but after the change, an investor who is required to notify should send the issuer a notification as soon as possible, but no later than four business days after the obligation arises.
-The issuer shall publish major shareholding notification as soon as possible, but no later than three business days after the notification is received by the issuer.
+With Act no. 20/2021, the deadlines for sending major holdings notifications were extended.
+After the change, an investor who is required to notify changes in major holdings should send the issuer a notification as soon as possible, but no later than four business days after the obligation arises.
+The issuer is required to publish major holdings notification as soon as possible, but no later than three business days after it has received the notification.

 Back